Let's find out what's so special about Prague's Holešovice - according to the British Guardian, one of the coolest neighborhoods in Europe!

 The Coolest Student Residence in Holešovice

-Well, we can’t blame The Guardian for not mentioning it yet BUT… in Autumn, Holešovice will become an even cooler neighborhood and hotspot for students!
+Well, we can’t blame The Guardian for not mentioning it yet BUT… in Autumn, Holešovice will become an even cooler neighbourhood and hotspot for students!
 Soon, people from all over the world will find Prague’s most modern student residence in Holešovice.
 Our first THE FIZZ in Czech Republic will open its doors and students can enjoy their first apartment on their own either in a single studio or in a double/shared room.
 More about THE FIZZ and the booking start on our website!

-And the Other Coolest Neighborhoods?
+And the Other Coolest Neighbourhoods?

-Holešovice was ranked 7th in the list of “coolest neighborhoods in Europe” but what about the other places?
+Holešovice was ranked 7th in the list of “coolest neighbourhoods in Europe” but what about the other places?
 Maybe you need inspiration for your next vacay?
 Järntorget and Långgatorna in Göteborg, Sweden’s second largest city, made the first place.
 These cities were once a place for sailors and dockers to enjoy themselves after payday.
 Today, the many bars and pubs continue this tradition.
 The second ranking went to the university district in Brussels followed by El Cabanial in Valencia.
 Here’s the full article if you want to find out more! 🙂

 We might be back with a more detailed Holešovice guide – stay tuned!